UtrechtUniversity/hpc-batch-gen/README.md

 cd samples
 ```

-Then run the batch generator with the parallel backend (assuming the parallel software is installed):
+Then run the batch generator with the parallel backend (assuming the GNU parallel is installed):

 ```bash
 python asr_batch.py x.csv params.csv parallel.ini